IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

     ![tWAS](extras/images/tWAS-analyze/analysis2.jpg)

 4. Analyzed the **Detailed Migration Analysis Report**.
-In summary, no code changes are required to move this application to the traditional WebSphere Base v9 runtime and the decision was to proceed with the operational modernization.
+In summary, no code changes are required to move this application to the traditional WebSphere Base v9 runtime, and the decision was to proceed with the operational modernization.

 **Homework**: After you complete this workshop, review the step-by-step instructions on how to replicate these steps from the resources included in _Next Steps_ section.
 Then try Transformation Advisor with one of your applications.